 Generally, banks are quick to respond and resolve the issue but there are times when the resolution is delayed.
 When this happened there’s a possibility that your life comes to a standstill or becomes disrupted because you don’t have access to your money.

 Lesson: Don’t leave all your money sitting in a single bank account.

 These examples are modern reasons to diversify.

 Financial stability & independence embraces diversity.

-Begin to diversify today, in order to minimize the risk if you lose your job, are a victim of identity theft or family emergencies occur.
+Begin to diversify today your income streams, in order to minimize the risk if you lose your job, get divorced, or something crazy like a pandemic occurs.

 Affirmation: I deeply appreciate my blessings and its safe for me to pursue my financial goals

 Rule #9: Thou Shall Plan for the Shit Storm (Emergency Funds are Your Friends)